“I am planning to buy a new mobile phone,”Rannvijay said to Raghu.

 Concentrating On Tax Savings

 While saving taxes is a necessity, your investment plan can’t be completely driven by it.
 Many members of previous generations often invested for tax-saving purposes, considering wealth creation secondary.
-Tax-saving should be only one of the objectives you should look to fulfill while picking an investment option.
+Tax-saving should be only one of the objectives you should look to fulfill while picking the best investment option.
 Wealth creation should also be high among your objectives.

 No Retirement Planning

 It’s not uncommon to see the elderly mix up their various investments for example, they may break their PF (which is meant to provide them an income in retirement) to fund a child’s marriage or to buy property.
 Retirement planning is an important goal in managing personal finance and it requires ample time.
 So it’s recommended that one starts early.
 You must invest in a long-term fund to create a corpus for life post-retirement.

 Above all, keep a tab on the changing economy.
 Review your investment portfolio from time to time to make necessary amends based on the macroeconomic environment and your changing priorities.